zyan369/Early-Mover-Advantage-on-GitHub/README.md

 Login to GitHub account --> Go to Settings --> Go to Developer Settings --> Go to Personal Access Token --> Generate Token

+In the code, replace value of parameter, for example, 'b499684ea402d0504e021498de8a7339edf091cf' value in quotes need to be replaced with token generated with your user account.

 The order to access Python Notebooks is as per the naming convention.